jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Hydrogen/0_H2_Prop.typ

     $ mu_"JT" = (delta T) / (delta p) $<eq_4>

-    where T represents temperature, p represents pressure, and $delta$ denotes the derivative or change in temperature with respect to pressure.
+    where T represents temperature, p stands for pressure, and $delta$ denotes the derivative or change in temperature with respect to pressure.
 Hydrogen also deviates from ideal gas behavior.],

     [Physical Properties],
     [- Hydrogen is the lowest density element (approximately 14 times lighter than air) @Klell2018 @Klell2023.